How Much Do Tradesmen Cost in 2025?

 The majority of tradespeople are paid a wage rather than a salary, as a salary usually involves a fixed payment which is not applicable to tradesmen who are typically paid per job or by the hour.

-To help you understand the yearly wage for different trades, take a look at the following price guide:
+To help you understand the yearly wage for different trades, take a look at the following price guide.
+Please note: London wages for tradespeople are often between 15% and 30% higher than the national UK average, especially for experienced workers.

 Tradespeople Wages